daniel-nagy/fixed-table-header/README.md

 </div>
 ```

+The `clone` class will be added to the fixed table header.
 When the table is scrolled the `hover` class will be added to the `thead` element.

 ## How it works